lokidoki102/tp/docs/DeveloperGuide.md

 **MSS:**

-1. EstateEase processes the command <u>(UC01, UC02, UC03, UC05, UC011, UC012)</u> and updates the address book accordingly.
+1. EstateEase processes the command <u>(UC01, UC02, UC03, UC05, UC011, UC012)</u> and updates EstateEase accordingly.
 2. EstateEase updates the JSON file with the new changes.
 3. EstateEase successfully updates the JSON file.